specialfor/iCharts/README.md

 **Note about minY, maxY:**
 - **Formal case:** minY, maxY are in {y | y in Y1 || Y2 || ... || Yn}, where `||` means union (set operation), Yi is a set of `y` values of the `i`th line
 - **Informal case:** minY, maxY are selected among each y of each line in chart

+## License

+iCharts is available under the MIT license.
+See the LICENSE file for more info.